ErikoNitu/ErikoNitu/README.md

 <h3>Exillion 2D game</h3>
 Technologies: Godot, Python, numpy, torch, tensorboard, renpy. <br>
 A 2D game developed during a hackaton in 48h alongside 2 teammates, featuring an intriguing plot where life becomes currency, enemies are trained using reinforcement learning and your progress depends on what decisions you take. <br>
-Our game won second place from Amazon Games in the Hackitall 2025 event.
+Our game won second place from Amazon Games in the Hackitall 2025 event. 🥈
 <br><br>
 <h3> Rotables Optimization System </h3>
 Technologies: Java, OOP, Greedy optimization
 Built a system to optimize rotable kit logistics in a hub-and-spoke network, adjusting kit loading and purchasing based on real-time flight and inventory data to reduce costs.

-Developed during a hackathon and awarded Mention from SAP.
+Developed during a hackathon and awarded Mention from SAP.🏅
 <br><br>
 <h3>DraWar AI</h3>
 Technologies: Python, FAST API, PyTorch, WebSockets, Google QuickDraw database for training<br>